MooersLab/pymolsnips/README.md

   - [scite](https://scintilla.org/SciTE.html)i
   - [bluefish](http://bluefish.openoffice.nl/download.html)

-Note that some editors that are available only for Windows like notepadpp can be run on Mac OS or Linux by using wine or wine bottler.
+Note that some editors that are available as binaries only for Windows like notepadpp can be run on Mac OS or Linux by using wine or wine bottler.

 Some of these text editors can take hours to customize to fit your needs; however, you only need to know about 5% of the options to become productive with these editors.

 <h3 name="atom" > Atom (Universal) </h3>

-[Atom](https://atom.io) is the darling with professional programmers because it is highly extendable and customizable.
+[Atom](https://atom.io) is the current darling of professional programmers because it is highly extendable and customizable.
 It integrates with github.
 The GUI is very attractive.
 I have found that Atom's startup speed bogs down as more plugins are added.